 It is England of the early 19th Century where the country has been overrun by a zombie apocalypse.
 At the fortified Longbourn House, the Bennet family live by modest means where Mr Bennet hopes to find suitable marriages for his five daughters, all of whom have been to China to undergo martial arts training to deal with the undead.
 A function at Longbourn is interrupted by Colonel Fitzwilliam Darcy who detects that one of the guests has become bitten by a zombie and despatches her.
 Elizabeth, the second eldest of the Bennet daughters, finds Darcy to be rude and unpleasant in this and several subsequent encounters.
 In between the search for marriage prospects for the daughters among the other eligible bachelors in the area and fighting off the zombie threat that is increasingly overwhelming the countryside, Elizabeth is surprised to find that Darcy has become attracted to her.

 Seth Grahame-Smith had a publishing hit with Pride and Prejudice and Zombies (2009).
 The idea – of taking a literary classic that was in public domain and throwing it together with incongruous modern elements – was dreamed up by Jason Rekulak, an editor at Quirk Books.
 The book became a hit, spending a year on the bestseller lists.
 This was quickly followed by a prequel Pride and Prejudice and Zombies: Dawn of the Dreadfuls (2010) and a host of other mash-ups, including Grahame-Smith’s Abraham Lincoln, Vampire Hunter (2009) and works from other authors such as I, Scrooge: A Zombie Story for Christmas (2009), Sense and Sensibility and Sea Monsters (2009), Emma and the Vampires (2010), Android Karenina (2010), Jane Slayre (2010), Little Vampire Women (2010), Little Women and Werewolves (2010), Mansfield Park and Mummies (2010), Queen Victoria: Demon Hunter (2010), Robinson Crusoe (The Eerie Adventure of the Lycanthrope) (2010), Romeo and Juliet and Vampires (2010), Wuthering Bites (2010), Grave Expectations (2011), The Meowmorphosis (2011), William Shakespeare’s Star Wars (2013) and The Adventures of Huckleberry Finn and Zombie Jim (2015).
-Grahame-Smith has gone onto a number of other works and has since expanded onto film – he wrote the script for Tim Burton’s Dark Shadows (2012) and The Lego Batman Movie (2017), produces the remake of It (2017) and The Lego Ninjago Movie (2017), while there was also Timur Bekmambetov’s terrible Burton produced adaptation of Abraham Lincoln, Vampire Hunter (2012), which missed everything that was fun about the original, while Grahame-Smith was announced to direct the film version of The Flash but depated over creative differences.
+Grahame-Smith has gone onto a number of other works and has since expanded onto film – he wrote the script for Tim Burton’s Dark Shadows (2012) and The Lego Batman Movie (2017), and produced It (2017), The Lego Ninjago Movie (2017), Child’s Play (2019) and It: Chapter Two (2019), while there was also Timur Bekmambetov’s terrible Burton produced adaptation of Abraham Lincoln, Vampire Hunter (2012), which missed everything that was fun about the original, while Grahame-Smith was announced to direct the film version of The Flash but depated over creative differences.

 In a wider context, this game of wacky mash-up and/or conceptual collusion is something that was going on in the zombie film since the mid-2000s.
 We haven’t yet had had the zombie film mashed-up with other films, although there has been Romeo and Juliet vs the Living Dead (2009), while the vampire film offered Bonnie & Clyde vs Dracula (2008).
 Nevertheless, there has been a steady stream of parody-titled zombie films since the latter half of the 2000s with the likes of Zombie Beach Party (2003), Dorm of the Dead (2006), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015) and Attack of the Lederhosen Zombies (2016).
 The problem is that the zombie film is fairly much played out as a genre – the zombie as a figure has become something cuddly – and in an increasing quest for something fresh and original, the genre is turning to self-parody and trying to throw zombies together with the least likely of things.